Eugene-Myong/Let-Him-Cook/README.md

 Where we differentiate less and more by using the median: recipes with less than or equal to the median are said to have less or fewer ingredients, and recipes with more than the median are said to have more ingredients.

-We will use a test statistic of difference in group means, and a significance level of 0.05.
+We will use a test statistic of absolute difference in group means, and a significance level of 0.05.

 And here are those results: